zacanger/niddesa/text/generated-translations/cullaniddesa/17-chinese-google.md

 At the same time as the chanting ends, for those who have the same intention, same endeavor, same intention, and same dwelling place as the Brahmins, the distant dust and dhamma eyes of thousands of living things arise: "Any collection of dhammas is an extinction."
-The Brahman’s mind was freed from all defilements without clinging.
+The Brahman's mind was freed from all defilements without clinging.
 With the gain of the Dhamma vision, the sheepskin clothes, knots, bark clothes, sticks, long-mouthed water bottles, hair and beards disappeared, becoming bald heads, robes and cloth clothes, Holders of